Licenses and subscriptions for business users

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

 As a business user, you use the Power BI service to explore reports and dashboards so you can make data-backed business decisions.
-If you've been using Power BI for a while, or have been chatting with your designer colleagues, you've probably discovered that there are some features that only work if you have a certain type of license, subscription, or permissions.
+If you've been using Power BI for a while, you've probably discovered that there are some features that only work if you have a certain type of license, subscription, or permissions.

 What you can do in the Power BI service depends on three things:

-In this article, we describe the capabilities of each license type and how where content is stored can affect what you can do with it.
-You'll also learn how to look up your license and subscription and figure out where your content is stored.
-For more information about roles and permissions, see workspace roles.
+This article describes the capabilities of each license type and how the location where content is stored affects what you can do with it.
+You learn how to look up your license and subscription information, and figure out where your content is stored.
+For more information about roles and permissions, see Collaborate in workspaces.

 Each user of the Power BI service has either a free license, a Pro license, or a Premium per-user license.
-If you're a Power BI business user, you're probably using a free license that is managed by your Power BI admin.
+If you're a Power BI business user, you're probably using a free license that's managed by your Power BI administrator.

 Power BI Premium capacity subscription

-Premium is an organizational subscription that provides a different way to store content--in a virtual container called a capacity.
-With Premium capacity, anyone with permissions, whether they're inside or outside your organization, can view content stored in this Premium capacity, without purchasing individual Power BI Pro or Premium per-user licenses.
+Premium is an organizational subscription that provides a way to store content in a virtual container called a capacity.
+With Premium capacity, anyone with permissions, whether they're inside or outside your organization, can view content stored in this virtual container.
+It isn't required that they purchase an individual Power BI Pro or Premium per-user license.

 Within those workspaces, designers assign roles, like Viewer, Contributor, Member, and Administrator.
 These roles determine the extent to which colleagues can interact with the content.
 For more information, see workspace permissions and roles.

-When a designer creates and publishes an app, they grant access to entire organizations or individuals.
+When a designer creates and publishes an app, they grant access to individuals or entire organizations.
 The extent to which you can interact with the app's content depends on the specific access permissions given to you.
-For example, you may be given access to view the app, connect to the underlying datasets, make copies of reports, or share the content.
+For example, you might be given access to view the app, connect to the underlying datasets, make copies of reports, or share the content.